 He will join the priest in charge (the Rev Simon Richardson) at a Book of Common Prayer service of Holy Communion at 11am on Sunday May 29th.

 It comes about as Wretham is chosen to host a service for all the eight churches in the Harling based group on one of the few fifth Sundays of the month during 2022.

-We would like to let you know that we are running our next series of in person music and dance inspired workshops from March-August this year!
 The Our Day Out project is a programme of free, high-quality creative engagement activities for all older people, including those living with:

 Early to mid-stage dementia

 Loneliness or isolation